September 2010

 2006

 Jerry Cauthen’s Grand Lake Traffic Calming Committee originally played a critical role in the formulation of the street and pedestrian safety improvements as a subcommittee of the Splash Pad Neighborhood Forum.
 More recently as an independent entity, their efforts, in cooperation with Oakland’s Public Works Department, led to a substantial grant from the Alameda County Transportation Improvement Agency.
-Combined with funds from other sources, just over one million dollars is designated for Lakeshore and Lake Park Avenue improvements.
+Combined with funds from other sources, just over one million dollars was designated for Lakeshore and Lake Park Avenue improvements.

 2008